 For a fee, one could take a ride in the seaplane seen in the box in the upper right of the photo; click here for a picture of the seaplane ride.

-Here is a postcard of the park circa 1907.
-It was just a big grassy meadow at this time, perfect for camping.
+Here is a postcard of the park circa 1907, titled “The Weirs Through Grove From Endicott Shore”.
+The park was just a big grassy meadow at this time, perfect for camping.